-The compressor is the heart of your AC.
+The compressor is the heart of your air conditioner.
 If it breaks down, you may end up spending a lot of money to get it fixed.
 In some cases, the only option is to replace the entire unit.

-So if you notice normal cabin temperature or loud noises coming from your AC compressor, it’s time to look closer.
+So if you notice warm temperatures in your home or loud noises coming from your AC compressor, it’s time to look closer.
 In case you notice anything unusual, call for professional help before it’s too late.
 Inspect the unit for the following clear signs your AC compressor is failing.

 Your compressor is shaking and making a ticking noise when starting

 A noisy air conditioning system is a sign of trouble.
 If the sound is coming from your compressor, it might be on its way to breaking down.

 Before your compressor totally fails, it often makes a ticking or chattering noise when you start the unit.
 It indicates that your compressor finding it difficult to start.
 If left unattended, it could eventually damage expensive components and you may have to replace your compressor.
 It is easy to call for help when you first notice signs your AC compressor is failing.

 It’s easy to fix if you identify it in time and call a HVAC professional.
 It’s caused by a faulty electrical relay switch.
 Replacing the old worn-out switch with a new one would solve the problem and save your compressor.

 The circuit breaker trips when your compressor starts

 A faulty compressor can result in circuit breaker tripping.
 It’s a safety check to refuse supply to your compressor when it starts drawing too much power.
 It also means that your AC is overheating.